NASA-Planetary-Science/AmesCAP/tutorial/CAP_lecture.md

 epoch  file type simulation    free dimensions             file type
                  directory
 ```
-These are the four type of accepted entries for the free dimensions:
+These are the four types of accepted entries for the free dimensions:

 |Accepted input |Meaning| Example|